Feature #882

 Obscure formats which I do not believe are covered by ffmpeg are BRSTM, BCSTM, BFSTM

-#4 Updated by S WTY almost 3 years ago
+#4 Updated by S WTY over 3 years ago

 Looking into vgmstream was actually the reason I recently (re-)discovered Audacious (before then I was making do with Winamp over Wine).
 I don't think ffmpeg readily handles the myriad of streaming formats used in console games, especially recent ones from Nintendo as Jarrod mentioned.
 While I found Audacious could handle ADPCM-based formats just fine 'out of the box', there are still some formats that weren't recognised until I added vgmstream.